-Dear Parent or Legal Guardian:

-This document, when signed and returned, will give your student preliminary permission to participate in the OWL curriculum.
+Dear Parent or Legal Guardian: This document, when signed and returned, will give your student preliminary permission to participate in the OWL curriculum.
 This document can be signed before or after parent orientation, discussed below.
 Dual-permission from both parents or guardians is not required, however it is preferred.
 This document, when signed and returned, will give your student preliminary permission to participate in the OWL curriculum and states that you are aware of the curriculum.
 You may sign this at your leisure, at August conferences, or even after the parent orientation in August.

-You will also need to attend a one hour parent orientation on Monday, September 11th at 5:00 pm.
-An additional session may be added on September 21st based on parent interest.
-Please forward any questions or clarifications to Ms. McD or Mr. Wahl-Squared.

-I hereby consent for my child, \\\\\\, to participate in the Our Whole Lives Sexality Education program which includes the Our Whole Lives Curriculum and certifies the right for guides to answer student questions related to curriculum content, acknowledging these questions may pertain to sexual health, sexuality, relationships, or gender.

-Guardian Signature Date

-Guardian Signature Date

-Student Signature: Date
+You will also need to attend a one hour parent orientation on Monday, September 9th at 5:00 pm. based on parent interest.
+Please forward any questions or clarifications to Ms. Kate, Ms. Bella, or Mr. Wahl.
+I hereby consent for my child, , to participate in the Our Whole Lives Sexality Education program which includes the Our Whole Lives Curriculum and certifies the right for guides to answer student questions related to curriculum content, acknowledging these questions may pertain to sexual health, sexuality, relationships, or gender.
+Guardian Signature Date Guardian Signature Date Student Signature: Date

-AP Fall Camping Form Please return by September 8th, 2023
+AP Fall Camping Form

+Please return by September 9th, 2024